-The ranking order for a particular supply or supply type will include an assumption for the relative cost of supply, as well as incorporating other more qualitative analyses.
-The lowest cost and least volatile gas is likely to sit at the top of the ranking order (“base load supplies” that are assumed to flow) and the most expensive, fluctuating supplies are likely to sit at the bottom of the ranking order (“volatile supplies” that are considered to be more price sensitive supplies that are most likely to flow at high demand/price).
+The ranking order for a supply or supply type will include an assumption for the relative cost of supply, as well as incorporating other more qualitative analyses.
+The lowest cost and least volatile gas is likely to sit at the top of the ranking order (“base load supplies” that are assumed to flow).
+The most expensive, fluctuating supplies are likely to sit at the bottom of the ranking order (“volatile supplies” that are more price sensitive supplies that are most likely to flow at high demand/price).
 In this respect, qualitative analysis is particularly important in an environment where there appears to be a marked difference between marginal costs of supply and wholesale gas prices.

-Supply ranking will also be developed by incorporating information gathered through the FES process and discussions with Developers/Shippers, for example for new supplies for which detailed cost information is unavailable or untested.
+Supply ranking is also developed by incorporating information gathered through the FES process and discussions with developers and shippers, for example for new supplies for which detailed cost information is unavailable or untested.
 Supply ranking may also incorporate observed behaviour from historic flow patterns.

-Supply Balancing Assumptions
+Supply balancing assumptions

-National Grid NTS will determine the supply balancing assumptions in line with the qualitative requirements of each generic supply scenario.
-These balancing assumptions will allow some supplies to increase above the FES scenarios; some to decrease below the FES scenarios in order to balance the increases and the remaining supplies will be fixed at the relevant FES scenario.
+We determine the supply balancing assumptions in line with the qualitative requirements of each generic supply scenario.
+These balancing assumptions allow some supplies to increase above the FES scenarios.
+Some must decrease below the FES scenarios in order to balance the increases.
+The remaining supplies will be fixed at the relevant FES scenario levels.

 Supply flow increases above the relevant FES scenario level generally start with supplies at the top of the ranking order and work down.
 Supply flow decreases below the relevant FES scenario level generally start at the bottom of the ranking order and work up.

-Supply Range Assumptions
+Supply range assumptions

-National Grid NTS will identify the plausible volatility for each existing supply.
-In determining the ranges, National Grid NTS will consider historic information on actual flows observed on the NTS for existing supplies.
-The maximum and minimum flow range for well-established supply flows will be predicted by adding the observed volatility to the relevant FES scenario.
-This analysis will be supplemented by consideration of the trends at each Entry Point.
+We identify the plausible volatility for each existing supply.
+In determining the ranges, we consider historic information on actual flows observed on the NTS for existing supplies.
+The maximum and minimum flow range for well-established supply flows is predicted by adding the observed volatility to the relevant FES scenario.
+This analysis is supplemented by consideration of the trends at each entry point.
 For example, UKCS supplies are well established but the trend towards greater levels of depletion needs to be taken into account when forecasting future levels of gas supply.

-Supply ranges will also be based on FES information and discussions with Developers/Shippers where flow behaviour is anticipated to change from historical patterns, for example for new supplies or gas sources, or for supplies that are in decline.
+Supply ranges are based on FES information.
+Where flow behaviour is anticipated to change from historical patterns we have further discussions with developers and shippers; for example for new supplies or gas sources, or for supplies that are in decline.

-Supply Scenario Updates
+Supply scenario updates

-Supply scenarios will be reviewed and updated annually as an input to the investment planning process, and will reflect National Grid NTS’s view on the range of flow patterns that may occur on the NTS over the ten-year planning horizon.
+Supply scenarios are reviewed and updated annually as an input to the investment planning process.
+These reflect our view on the range of flow patterns that may occur on the NTS over the ten-year planning horizon.

-National Grid NTS may review supply scenarios or develop additional supply scenarios during the planning year, as a result of new information being made available that influences its view on the likely level and flow behaviour of a particular supply.
-For example, new information may result from discussions with Developers and Shippers, or on the planning consent status of third party developments associated with gas supplies to the NTS or as a result of information received through entry capacity auctions or exit capacity applications.
+We may review supply scenarios or develop additional supply scenarios during the planning year, as a result of new information being made available that influences our view on the likely level and flow behaviour of a particular supply.
+For example:

-Appendix D
+new information may result from discussions with developers and shippers

+change of planning consent status of third party developments associated with gas supplies to the NTS

+because of information received through entry capacity auctions or exit capacity applications.

 Demand

-Long Term Demand Scenarios

-There are primarily two sources of demand information available to National Grid NTS when considering investment planning needs: the gas demand forecasts and information collected through the UNC TPD Section B and the UNC Offtake Arrangements Document (OAD) Section H processes.
-These are described further below.

-Demand Scenarios